Last Updated on: 1st October 2023, 12:41 pm

-According to a research conducted by a previous president of the American Board of Anti-Aging Medicine, Dr. Vincent Giampapa, M.D, an average of 97% of the participants showed an increase in melatonin levels after listening to binaural beats.
+According to Dr. Vincent Giampapa of the American Board of Anti-Aging Medicine, an average of 97% of participants had increased melatonin levels after listening to binaural beats.

 Practice Deep Breathing

-Deep breathing directly counters the impact of stress on your brain and body.
-To perform a deep breathing exercise, breathe in slowly through your nose and hold for a few seconds.
+Deep breathing directly counters the impact of stress on the brain and body.
+To perform a deep breathing exercise, breathe slowly through the nose and hold for a few seconds.

-Breathe out slowly through your mouth and notice the sensations in your body.
-Pay attention to how your belly expands and recoils as you breathe.
+Breathe out slowly through your mouth and observe the sensations in your body.
+Pay attention to how your stomach expands and recoils as you breathe.

-7. Change Your Scenery
+Change of Scenery

 Progressive Muscle Relaxation

-Progressive muscle relaxation involves tensing your muscles and then releasing them to encourage these muscles to enter a relaxed state.
+Progressive muscle relaxation involves tensing the muscles and releasing them to encourage these muscles to enter a relaxed state.
 Here’s how it works:

 - Exhale and abruptly release that muscle group, relieving all its tension.